Food hygiene ratings given to two Liverpool takeaways

 New food hygiene ratings have been awarded to two of Liverpool’s takeaways, the Food Standards Agency’s website shows.

-Nabzy's, at 41 Leece Street, Liverpool was handed a three-out-of-five rating after assessment on September 13.
+Byrnes Fish And Chips, at 69 Stuart Road, Liverpool was handed a four-out-of-five rating after assessment on September 20.

 Advertisement